djustinf/Bijection-Machine/README.md

-Created for a MATH 453 assignment.
+Created for a MATH 435 assignment.
+Class taught by Dr. Anthony Mendes.